Colmehurze/Windows-on-DVD/part1.md

    qemu-system-x86_64 -hda Windows.qcow2 -cdrom <enter path to windows iso> -m 3G

 9. You should see a window opened with windows installer running.
 Install windows like you normally do on a pc.

+10. After you are done installing, shut down windows and close the qemu window.
+Then enter these commands one by one in a terminal:

+    cp /root/Windows.qcow2 /dev/block/sda1/

+    (Don't forget to replace sda1 with your lock hard disk path.)

+11. Now you can reboot your system.
+Boot from DVD and run the live os.
+Then open terminal and enter the following commands to restore your windows: sudo apt update sudo apt install wget wget bash restore.sh

+12. When you are done using windows and have shut down qemu, type this command on your terminal and ONLY THEN TURN OFF YOUR PC : bash save.sh